PascalBod/stm32-swv/README.md

 ### Hardware

 For STM32 microcontrollers, SWD is mapped to PA13 (SWDIO), PA14 (SWCLK) and PB3 (SWO).

-When creating a new project, PA13 and PA14 are active (green color in CubeMX view below), while PB3 is reserved but inactive (orange color).
+When creating a new project, CubeMX sets PA13 and PA14 as active (green color in CubeMX view below), while PB3 is reserved but inactive (orange color).

-Create a new, empty, STM32 project.
-We want to declare PB3 as active, in order to protect from being selected for another use, so that we can use SWO.
+A good thing is to declare PB3 as active, in order to protect it from being selected for another use, so that we can use SWO.

 ![](images/SWVPins01.png)